p-michael-b/ExpressAuthGateway/README.md

-# ExpressAuthGateway
-An express authentication gateway using passport and JWT
+# This is a express api gateway with authentication service